shabari8695/short_recipes/README.md

 * Personalised recommendation based on their previous views.
 * Voice enabled option to search for recipes.
+* Link the app with Amazon to order the remaining ingredients for the user.

 ### 2. Screen Archetypes